MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>IBM FileNet P8</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The IBM FileNet Content Manager Connector allows SharePoint, as well as other portal users, to securely search for content stored in FileNet repositories.
+                        <p>The IBM FileNet Content Manager Connector allows SharePoint, and other portal users, to securely search for content stored in FileNet repositories.
 Access to content is determined by security established in FileNet, ensuring that your content is as safe when accessed through any other portal as it is directly within FileNet.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/ibm-filenet-sharepoint-azure-elasticsearch/"><font color="0065BA">More details</font></a>
                         </p>